Transfer of Power from Catalan to Central Spanish Government Begins

 Chanting "Viva Espana" and waving Spanish, Catalan and European Union flags, the protesters marched in Catalonia's capital to show they supported the Spanish central government's dismissal of Catalonia's cabinet and quashing of the region's secession push.

-Organizers said the rally attracted more than 1 million people, but police put the figure at 300,000.
+Organizers said the rally attracted more than one million people, but police put the figure at 300,000.

 Spanish Prime Minister Mariano Rajoy dissolved Catalonia's parliament, just hours after the regional body voted Friday in favor of independence from Spain.